-Q. Can I change the age my super pension runs out?

-A. Yes, in the Advanced questions section, you can change the length of time in retirement you want your super pension to last.
+- Q. Can I change the age my super income runs out? - A. Yes, in the Advanced questions section, you can change the length of time in retirement you want your super income to last.

 Q. Is the income estimate in today's dollars or future dollars?